The Meaning of Christmas: A Study of God’s Love

 There are many ways to study Christ at Christmas time.
 You can spend a lot of time reading all the Bible passages that mention Christ, or you could get into some deeper theology by studying Jesus’ whole life and ministry.
 One thing is for sure: there’s plenty to learn!

-Studying Christ at Christmas time is very important because it helps us better understand the gospel and God’s love for us – which should be our primary focus during this season.
+Studying Christ at Christmas time is very important because it helps us better understand the gospel and our Mighty God’s love for us – which should be our primary focus during this season.

 How I used to celebrate Christmas